Salvador Santana

-Salvador Santana (born May 22, 1983) is a singer, spoken word artist, songwriter, and composer.
+Salvador Santana is a singer, spoken word artist, songwriter, and composer.
 His main instruments are the electronic keyboard and piano.

+Early life and education

-He is the son of ten-time Grammy winning guitarist Carlos Santana and poet/author/activist Deborah Santana.
+Salvador Santana is the son of guitarist Carlos Santana and poet/author/activist Deborah Santana.
 His maternal grandfather, Saunders King, is an icon of American blues and his paternal grandfather, Jose Santana, is a violinist and mariachi bandleader.

 Santana began playing piano at the age of five.
 He was instructed by Marcia Miget.
 He later went on to study music at Ruth Asawa San Francisco School of the Arts High School.
 He took up playing percussion and found a niche with the tympani drum.
 He also played piano in the school's award-winning jazz band.

 In 1999, Santana collaborated with his father on composing the Grammy winning track "El Farol" on the album Supernatural.

 Santana majored in Musical Arts at California Institute of the Arts in Santa Clarita, California.
 It was there that he met his wife, Megan.

+Career

 Salvador Santana Band (2004–2008)

 In 2004, Salvador established the Salvador Santana Band.
 Members of the group were Emerson Cardenas (bass), Quincy McCrary (vocals, keyboards), Woody Aplanalp (guitar), Tony Austin (drums) and José Espinoza (sax, percussion, vocals).
 With them Salvador played a fresh musical style incorporating elements of hip hop and jazz.
-His musical roots stem from a firsthand education from his grandfathers, Saunders King and Jose Santana, his father, Carlos, as well as the music of jazz artists John Coltrane, Herbie Hancock, Thelonious Monk, and Oscar Peterson and a healthy implementation of contemporary hip-hop acts like Atmosphere, Ozomatli.
+His musical roots stem from a firsthand education from his grandfathers, Saunders King and Jose Santana, his father, Carlos, as well as the music of jazz artists John Coltrane, Herbie Hancock, Thelonious Monk, and Oscar Peterson, with influences from contemporary hip-hop acts like Atmosphere, Ozomatli.